reddavis/REDRangeSlider/README.md

 https://gist.github.com/reddavis/4731438

+## TODO

+* Be able to set the minumum/maximum spacing between right and left values.
+* Dragging in the middle of the two handles will move both handles.

 ## Acknowledgement

 The default images I use were taken from: https://github.com/muZZkat/NMRangeSlider.
 As of writing this, they are under the MIT license.